lispio/mr/README.md

 ## General Information
-mrUtility is a tool for "Manny's recipes (mr)"
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->